 It has been referred to as a “silver tsunami” and nearly half of Americans have a personal connection with the disease.
 While research gives hope for the future, ACA’s services give actual help now.

 ACA’s services give relief to specific challenges families face as their loved one progresses from needing supervision to custodial care to nursing care.

 We serve Bibb, Blount, Calhoun, Cleburne, Clay, Coosa, Etowah, Fayette, Greene, Hale, Jefferson, Lamar, Pickens, Randolph, Shelby, St. Clair, Talladega, Tallapoosa, Tuscaloosa, and Walker counties.

-There is no dignity for patients who do not have the continence care they need.
-Incontinence has been cited as the number one reason for institutionalization of dementia patients.
+There is no dignity for people with dementia who do not have the continence care they need.
+Incontinence has been cited as the number one reason for institutionalization of those with dementia.
 Many families are unprepared to provide intimate care, and the cost of supplies can be prohibitive.
 Not until you are without something as basic as a clean diaper can you appreciate the hope a case of products delivered to your door can bring.

 ACA provides a case of continence products delivered to the door of 139 families each month.

 Every delivery includes diapers, or bed pads, gloves and wipes.
 Products cost $36 per month or $432 per year.
 Without this assistance families would not be able to provide care at home, which would necessitate nursing home placement at taxpayer expense.